 There is no middle ground anymore.
 Both Democrats and Republicans cannot accept moderation.
 You can’t say anything about abortion to a democrat without being looked at as if you were a Mormon drinking coffee in a Church (coffee is forbidden for Mormons FYI).
 You cannot say that Blacks Lives Matter during a Republican rally without being thrown out and getting elbows to your face.
 We don’t want to see the other side’s point of view.

 Most journalistic organizations do not help us in getting the full picture.
-If you are leaning right, you might watch only Fox News, but if you lean left, you might only watch MSNBC.
+If you are leaning right, you might only watch Fox News, but if you lean left, you might only watch MSNBC.
 Both channels possess deep roots in attacking the issues that are most polarizing.
-I understand that Russia is important, but why would all the shows from 6 to 11PM talk about the same thing with just changing the individual speaking about Russia?
+I understand that Russia is important, but why would all the shows from 6 to 11PM talk about the same thing but with a different talk show host?
 And my previous point is working only if you watch News channels at all.
 Otherwise you might spend your time watching the Apprentice to see Trump “winning” and the nightly news which focuses on “how to cut a peace of wood with your bare hands to defend yourself against a tiger when no one is around”.
 Yes it is catchy, yes people might stay because they are willing to know who needs that, but is it news?
 Aren’t you failing at your job if you call that news?
 Why is there the same amount of advertisements as news during the nightly news?
 And what about the catchy titles just to get clicks online?
-Free press is killing the press.
+There cannot be a good press without a Free press.
+But Free press is killing the press.
 This is shameful.

 The people is not free from fault.
 No one wants to learn anything.
 Everyone would rather confirm their belief.
 And belief is the ennemy of knowledge.
 It is now more important to comment on an article posted on Facebook than to read it.
 You get more fame for filming yourself saying “Damn Daniel” than to determine a way to read and manipulate the entire genome.
 The opinion of your friends matter more than the facts.
 No wonder why Fake news spread during the election.
 You trust your same-minded friend who share a post instead of looking at it in a critical way.
 No wonder why Facebook “dark ads” (targeted political ads) might have played a part in the outcome of different recent elections: Brexit, the US 2016 elections , etc.